Jafea7/RecFilter3/README-CUDA.md

 ## Installation:

+Clone/download the repo and extract to a directory.
+Open a console/terminal and enter:
-Clone/download the repo and enter `pip install -r requirements` to install the RecFilter/Nudenet dependencies.
+`pip install -r requirements` to install the RecFilter/Nudenet dependencies.

 Make sure you have the latest nVida GFX drivers for your card installed.